-Welcome to one of Markham’s prettiest neighbourhoods – it’s so charming that it has been the backdrop for multiple movies and shows!
-Unionville community is steeped in history, has a main street full of restaurants and stores, is a huge tourist attraction, and has delightful homes.
+Welcome to one of Markham’s prettiest neighbourhoods!
+It’s so charming that it has been the backdrop for multiple movies and shows!
+Unionville community is steeped in history and has a main street full of restaurants and stores.
+It is a huge tourist attraction and has delightful homes.
 Read on to find out more!

 The Unionville community borders have ebbed and flowed over the years.
 It is an unincorporated community and therefore several adjacent neighbourhoods have claimed to be part of this prestigious address.
-However, now this seems to have been settled and it is generally agreed that the community sits between Highway 7 and 16th Avenue.
-Its eastern border is defined by Roddick Road and the western border runs along Monarch Park across Carlton Road at Quantztown Park and then south through Austin Drive Park to meet the southern border at Highway 7.
+However, now this seems to have been settled.
+It is agreed that the border sits between Highway 7 and 16th Avenue.
+Its eastern border is defined by Roddick Road.
+The western border runs along Monarch Park across Carlton Road.
+At Quantztown Park it turns south through Austin Drive Park to meet the southern border at Highway 7.

 History of Unionville Community

-The community is named after Ira White’s Union Mills which were built in 1839, however, the settlement is older than this as William Berczy and approximately 64 other families of German descent moved to Markham to settle in 1794.
+The community is named after Ira White’s Union Mills which were built in 1839.
+However, the settlement is older than this!
+We know that William Berczy and approximately 64 other families of German descent moved to Markham to settle in 1794.
 The neighbourhood established a sawmill, a grist mill and 2 churches, and by 1851 the population was at 200 people.
 In 1952 Mrs Kathleen McKay opened her doors to Frederick H Varley.
 As such, Unionville has strong connections with Varley and the rest of the Group of Seven artists.
 The Varley Art Gallery is partly funded by the trust Mrs McKay left to the city when she died.
 Her home was also bequeathed and the house is now used for small art shows.

 In the 1960s, the ready availability of furniture and collectables from the older homes nearby saw the increase of antique stores along the main street.
 Consequently, Unionville became a popular place to visit and shop for antiques.
-Over the next decade, Main Street saw more stores and services opening to cater to the visitors resulting in the tourist industry flourishing in the area.
+Over the next decade, Main Street saw more stores and services opening to cater to visitors.
+This resulted in the flourishing tourist industry it enjoys to this day.
 Buildings were renovated and an old swampland was converted to a parking lot for visitors.
 In addition, the city maintained and developed local walking trails to the north around the millpond that is now known as Toogood Pond, and to the east linking Main Street to Austin Drive Park.

 There are some beautiful homes in Unionville!
 It is renowned for heritage Victorian and Gothic style homes with porches and lovely front gardens, most of which have been maintained or renovated carefully and they are a joy to behold!
 As you fan out from Main Street, the homes become more modern – from mid-century homes, townhouses, and detached homes built in the 60s and 70s.
 Many of the older homes near Main Street are being torn down and being replaced with new “monster homes” as a process of regentrification that started in central Unionville and will inevitably span across the community in the decades to come.
 And recently a condominium has been built.
 Therefore, people moving to Unionville have a good choice of homes and many options – as long as they are quick about it as homes here sell like hotcakes due to the popularity of the area!